 Required.
-The Project Abstract Summary form will be used as the award description for the overarching Federal award.
-The Project Abstract box must include:
+The Project Abstract Summary form will be used as the award description for the overarching award.
+This is separate from the project narrative abstract summary.
+The project abstract box must include:

-- Project purpose;
+- Project purpose

-- Activities to be performed;
+- Activities to be performed

-- Deliverables and expected outcomes;
+- Deliverables and expected outcomes

 - Intended beneficiary(ies): Who will benefit from this beyond the applicant organization?

 - Subrecipient, key partner, and collaborator activities.
 Identify the key partners, collaborators and subrecipients you know will be part of the work are and how their engagement will support the program goals.